Estimated Read Time: 5 minutes

-As the skills shortage and technological disruption continues to impact the hiring of professionals in Singapore, hiring managers will need to place more emphasis on remuneration.
+As the pandemic, skills shortage and technological disruption continues to impact the hiring of professionals in Singapore, hiring managers will need to place more emphasis on remuneration.

 Here are a number of salary trends that will impact finance and accounting candidates this year, and why organisations need to prepare a robust hiring and retention budget.